lebrunthibault/lebrunthibault.github.io/content/post/software-development-principles.md

     - Configuration data is spread over many files
     - It's better to keep configuration away from logic

+## Logic and knowledge

+- duplication is present when different part of a system knows the internal of other parts.
+It's called implicit knowledge and is closely related to [Decoupling](#decoupling)

 # Decoupling

+> Coupling is the enemy of change because it transitively links together things that must change in parallel.

+## Encapsulation

+- Tell, don't ask : objects internals should not be available and known to the client code
+- See also Law of Demeter
+- The severity of the encapsulation is a pragmatic decision

 ## Inheritance